vahanfreiheit/fdctina/content/chronicle/2024-02-11-student-workshop-in-our-lisbon-hub.md

 Interested in joining our next workshop?

-Stay tuned for more information.Technology never rests.
+Stay tuned for more information.
+Technology never rests.
 And neither do we.